Sedawk-Dynamics/Claimly-backend/QUICKSTART.md

 ```

 **Note:** If you get a connection error, make sure:
-- MySQL server is running
+- PostgreSQL server is running
 - Your `.env` file has correct `DATABASE_URL`
 - The database `claimly` exists